Top 10 Most Multicultural Cities in the World

 2. Los Angeles

-This is just not a multicultural city but one of the most stylish cities of the world.
+This is just not a multicultural city but one of the most stylish cities in the world.
 Almost 86 language speaking people reside at Los Angeles and hence every style, dress and cuisines of Los Angeles is different.
 This city is a welcoming place for immigrants and hence there are distinct colonies here, like the Korea Town, Little Tokyo, Latino Immunity and Boyle Heights to name a few.

 - Persian Square Community for a taste of Persian culture.